Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 4. How long will the work take?

-We anticipate the work will take no longer than 6 months from the start of the scheme build.
+Subject to ground conditions and weather the work will take no longer than 8 months from the start of each aquagreen and completion of full scheme spring 2025.

 5. What is surface water flooding?